MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-language.md

 ---
-title: "How to set up the Viva Connections mobile experience in a specific language (Preview)" ms.reviewer: ms.author: hokavian
+title: "How to set up the Viva Connections mobile experience in a specific language" ms.reviewer: ms.author: hokavian
 author: Holland-ODSP